 Section 4.
 Senate Officers

-At the first business meeting following the installation of First-Year Senate, first business meeting following the end of Fall break, the following officers are selected from the First-Year Senate voting membership:
+At the first business meeting following the installation of First-Year Senate, first meeting in December, the following officers are selected from the First-Year Senate voting membership:

 Presiding Officer: They shall serve as the chairman of the First- Year Senate.
 They may not participate in debate unless they first relinquish the chair to the Parliamentarian.
 They shall only vote in the case of a tie.
 They shall represent the First-Year Senate as a voting delegate at the ASUW Senate weekly meetings.
 They shall serve as the chairman of the Steering Committee of the First-Year Senate.

 The Presiding Officer or their designee shall have the right to vote on behalf of the First-Year Senate on all issues before the ASUW Senate.

+In the beginning of the Fall semester, the FYS Advisor will act as the chairperson for the FYS.

+The FYS Advisor will not vote on behalf of the FYS.

 ii.
 The vote registered by the Presiding Officer or their designee shall be representative of the opinions of the First- Year Senate on all legislation before the ASUW Senate.